 Limitations

-- The encoded string might be longer than the original string due to the added entity characters.
+- The encoded value can be longer than the original because of the added entities.

 Decode base64 function